XiangLiu-github/China_SIF_air_pollution_Code/README.md

 * `tidy_shp.R` is for getting smaller shp files for plotting.
 * `tidy_all.R` is for bind the `cal_` data to one tidied dataset.

-More details in data folds:
+More details in data fold:

 The data in data/. are outputs from `results_` scripts.
 The data in data/outputs are outputs from `cal_` scripts.